justin2004/slimv_box/README.md

     - tmux
     - common lisp
     - docker (well you just need docker ce installed and your user account needs to be in the docker group)

+- TODO maybe i should add gvim and/or xterm support so that the slimv menu is visible and clickable and i bet some users would prefer the GUI-ish approach to slimv